 The biggest cause for divorce in the United States is money and finances.
 Student loan debt plays a huge part in that, especially when only one spouse has student loans.
 In this situation, it’s important for each spouse to know and understand the rules of student loan debt.

-The important thing to remember is that you’re a team, so even if one spouse has debt and the other doesn’t, you need to work together to pay them off.
+The important thing to remember is that you’re a team, so even if one spouse has debt and the other doesn’t, you need to work together to pay it off.

 The sad fact is that student loans do hurt marriages, especially when only one spouse has them.

-Here are the typical scenarios when student loans become a problem:
+The following are the typical scenarios when student loans become a problem.

-- Resentment: This happens when the debt free spouse becomes resentful of having to help pay for the other spouse’s student loan debt.
-This is the most common way student loans hurt a marriage and it also typically involves the debt free spouse earning more than the spouse with student loans.
+This happens when the debt-free spouse becomes resentful of having to help pay for the other spouse’s student loan debt.
+This is the most common way student loans hurt a marriage and it also typically involves the debt-free spouse earning more than the spouse with student loans.

-- Moving Solo Debt To Couple Debt: This can be the worst – when you take an individual student loan and make it the legal burden of both couples.
+This can be the worst — when you take an individual student loan and make it the legal burden of both spouses.
 This can happen in several ways:

 - Refinancing the debt with private student loans where both spouses are cosigners.
 By doing this, you make what was once an individual’s student loan, and make both spouses responsible.